A survey of the parameter space of the compressible liquid drop model as applied to the neutron star inner crust

-In Fig.~17 the crust-core transition densities and pressures are shown for the `PNM' and `J35' sequences of the BD EoS, as well as for the Skyrmes listed in Table~1, compared to our baseline MSL results.
-For the BD EoSs, the baseline quantities in Table~2 are used; the Skyrmes use the same surface parameters, and their saturation EoS properties are given in Table~1.
-There is little difference between the MSL and BD baseline results for the transition densities, and the Skyrmes fall within or very close to the baseline region.
-The `J35' BD sequence and the Skyrmes are also consistent with the MSL baseline results, but the 'PNM' BD sequence gives significantly lower pressures than the equivalent MSL sequence.
-These results are expected; the `J35' MSL and BD EoSs match closely (Fig.~1), but as stated above, the BD EoSs give a consistently lower PNM pressure at intermediate densities than the MSL EoSs when constrained by the same low density PNM EoS.
-We can therefore expect any quantities that are sensitive to the pressure of the dripped neutrons will also be sensitive to these differences in the EoS.
+In Fig.~10 the results of our MSL baseline PNM sequence are compared to the equivalent sequence for the BD model.
+There is little difference between the MSL and BD results for the transition densities, but the PNM BD sequence gives significantly lower transition pressures than the equivalent MSL sequence, a result of the BD EoSs giving a consistently lower PNM pressure at intermediate sub-saturation densities than the MSL EoSs when constrained by the same low density PNM EoS.
+In addition, chemical equilibrium in the unit cell will require the nucleus or nuclear cluster to be larger and more diffuse to balance the reduced energy per particle of the free neutrons.
+This will reduce the pressure of the nucleus and hence the neutron gas still further.
+We can therefore expect that any quantities that are sensitive to the pressure and energies of the dripped neutrons will also be sensitive to differences in the sub-saturation form of the EoS.